List of endangered languages in Canada: Kaska

-This was typically a First Nations speaking language, and mainly lived in northern British Columbia and some from southeast Yukon in Canada.
+Kaska was typically a First Nations speaking language, and mainly lived in northern British Columbia and some from southeast Yukon in Canada.
 People who speak Kaska today still live within the British Columbia and Yukon Territory area.
 The speakers are elders, such as grandparents, and their children and grandchildren would speak English.
 First Nations have started work to re-create and preserve their heritage language.
+It is part of the Athabaskan language family.